kyleeba/NOTES/TOPICS/JAVASCRIPT_NOTES/README.md

       - That both types are numbers
       - If either number is negative
       - If the numbers are equal
-  - We then utilized a for-loop that would increment our return value (sum=0) by 1 and then add it to the smallest parameter (minParameter = Math.min(argumetns[0],arguments[1]) to get our return value.
+  - Then I utilized a for-loop that would increment our return value (sum=0) by 1 and then add it to the smallest parameter (minParameter = Math.min(argumetns[0],arguments[1]) to get our return value.

 * [leapYears](./EXERCISES/leapYears)
+  - In this exercise, I nested three if-statements, each testing the input value to check if it complies with the arithmetic rules of leap year calculation.
+      - Though, I used nested if-statements, I also could have used comparison operators to test the input year in one line of code:

+      ```
+      return inputYear % 4 === 0 && (inputYear%100 !== 0 || year % 400 ==0)
+      ```